benradstone/wandisco-documentation-ldm/docs/configuration.md

 ## Directory structure

-When LiveData Migrator is installed as a [system service](#option-2-system-service), the following directories are used:
+The following directories are used for the LiveData Migrator core package:

 | Location | Content |
 |---|---|